-- WSIAT collaboration on caseload reduction and input on operational issues through WSIAT's Advisory Group and by direct agency to agency. - WSIB input on operational issues through WSIB's Labour and Injured Worker Advisory Committee (LIWAC) and agency to agency discussions; participation on working tables on service delivery issues such as improving decision writing and return to work; operational collaboration on priority issues such as mental stress and occupational disease clusters. - Multi-partner collaborations Including Fatalities and Immediate Response (FAIR) Partnership (OWA, MOL, WSIB, Threads of Life) to provide timely, seamless, and comprehensive assistance to family members following a traumatic workplace fatality or a catastrophic injury; WSIB/OWA/WSIAT partnership for support and response to workers in psychological or financial crisis; OWA/ODSP (Ontario Disability Support Program) partnership to improve referrals between the programs. - Community partners (injured worker groups, legal clinics, immigrant groups, food banks, First Nations organizations) - referrals and collaboration to support particularly vulnerable worker populations. - Members of Provincial Parliament referrals to OWA from MPPs, who are not permitted to represent their constituents before WSIB and WSIAT.
+- WSIAT collaboration on caseload reduction and input on operational issues through WSIAT's Advisory Group and by direct agency to agency. - WSIB input on operational issues through WSIB's Labour and Injured Worker Advisory Committee (LIWAC) and agency to agency discussions; operational collaboration on priority issues such as occupational disease clusters. - Multi-partner collaborations Including Fatalities and Immediate Response (FAIR) Partnership (OWA, MOL, WSIB, Threads of Life) to provide timely, seamless, and comprehensive assistance to family members following a traumatic workplace fatality or a catastrophic injury; WSIB/OWA/WSIAT partnership for support and response to workers in psychological or financial crisis; OWA/ODSP (Ontario Disability Support Program) partnership to improve referrals between the programs.

+- Community partners (injured worker groups, legal clinics, immigrant groups, food banks, First Nations organizations) referrals and collaboration to support particularly vulnerable worker populations. - Members of Provincial Parliament referrals to OWA from MPPs, who are not permitted to represent their constituents before WSIB and WSIAT.